Statistics of Feynman amplitudes in $\phi^4$-theory: Period symmetries and numerical integration

 By a \emph{symmetry of the period}, we mean an operation $ G_1 \mapsto G_2$ such that $\period(G_1)=\period(G_2)$ and both $G_1$ and $G_2$ are primitive decompletions of $\phi^4$-theory and not isomorphic to each other.
 Several symmetries of the period are known, we briefly list them below.
-A more precise description and illustrations can be found in the literature cited or in \cite{panzer_hepp_2019}. \begin{description} \item[Completion] \cite{schnetz_quantum_2009} If two decompletions $G_1$ and $G_2$ have the same completion, then $\period(G_1)=\period(G_2)$.
-In view of this identity, we define $\period(G)$, for a completion $G$, to mean the period of any, and hence all, of its decompletions. \item[Product] \cite{schnetz_quantum_2009} Consider two completions $G_1$ and $G_2$, each of which has at least one triangle $t_1\in G_1,t_2\in G_2$.
+A more precise description and illustrations can be found in the literature cited or in \cite{panzer_hepp_2022}. \begin{description} \item[Completion] \cite{schnetz_quantum_2010} If two decompletions $G_1$ and $G_2$ have the same completion, then $\period(G_1)=\period(G_2)$.
+In view of this identity, we define $\period(G)$, for a completion $G$, to mean the period of any, and hence all, of its decompletions. \item[Product] \cite{schnetz_quantum_2010} Consider two completions $G_1$ and $G_2$, each of which has at least one triangle $t_1\in G_1,t_2\in G_2$.
 Removing the edges of the triangles produces three 2-valent vertices in each graph.
 Merge those vertices pairwise to obtain a graph $G_1 \times G_2$, called the product, which has $\period(G_1\times G_2)=\period(G_1) \cdot \period(G_2)$.
 Conversely, every completed graph which has a 3-vertex cut is a product of two smaller graphs. \item[Fourier] \cite{broadhurst_exploiting_1986} If the decompletion $G_2$ is isomorphic to the planar dual $\tilde G_1$ of a decompletion $G_1$, then $\period(G_2)=\period(G_1)$.
-This symmetry expresses a Fourier transform of the Feynman integral. \item[Extended Fourier]\cite{schnetz_quantum_2009} Assume the planar dual $\tilde G_1$ of a decompletion contains one vertex $v$ of higher valence than 4.
-Construct the completion $\tilde G_1 \cup \left \lbrace w \right \rbrace $, and remove $v$.
-If the resulting graph $G_2$ is a valid decompletion of $\phi^4$-theory, then $\period(G_1)=\period(G_2)$.
-Otherwise, it is often possible to iteratively continue this procedure. \item[Schnetz Twist]\cite{schnetz_quantum_2009} Consider a 4-vertex cut of a completion $G_1=G_A \cup \left \lbrace v_1,v_2,v_3,v_4 \right \rbrace \cup G_B$.
+This symmetry expresses a Fourier transform of the Feynman integral. \item[Extended Fourier]\cite{schnetz_quantum_2010} In full generality, planar duality operates on integrands non-unit edge weights, where a negative weight corresponds to a factor in the numerator, see e.g. \cite{golz_graphical_2017,borinsky_graphical_2022}.
+Fourier symmetry holds even in this more general setting, where the planar dual $\tilde G_1$ of a decompletion might not be a $\phi^4$ decompletion itself.
+One may still construct the completion $\tilde G_1\cup \left \lbrace w \right \rbrace $, and pick a vertex $v\neq w$ to construct the decompletion $G_2$ of this graph.
+Even if $G_2$ still is not a decompletion of $\phi^4$ theory, one might now be able to reach a valid decompletion $\tilde G_2$ by computing the planar dual of $G_2$, and iterating this procedure. \item[Schnetz Twist]\cite{schnetz_quantum_2010} Consider a 4-vertex cut of a completion $G_1=G_A \cup \left \lbrace v_1,v_2,v_3,v_4 \right \rbrace \cup G_B$.
 Pick two of the vertices $\left \lbrace v_1,v_2 \right \rbrace $, and, in $G_B$, change those edges going to $v_1$ to go to $v_2$, and those originally going to $v_2$ to go to $v_1$.
 Repeat with the remaining two vertices $\left \lbrace v_3,v_4 \right \rbrace $.
-If the resulting graph is 4-regular, its period coincides with $\period(G_1)$. \item[Fourier split] \cite{hu_further_2018} Consider a 4-vertex cut of a completion $G_1=G_A \cup \left \lbrace v_1,v_2,v_3,v_4 \right \rbrace \cup G_B$.
-Remove $v_1$ and split the remaining graph at the three vertices.
-Introduce three new edges to $G_B$, forming a triangle at the three cut vertices.
+One might need to introduce integral numerators (=edges with negative weight) to make the resulting graph 4-regular, see e.g. \cite{borinsky_graphical_2022}.
+If the resulting graph is 4-regular without such negative weights, it is a $\phi^4$ period which coincides with $\period(G_1)$. \item[Fourier split] \cite{hu_further_2022} Consider a 4-vertex cut of a completion $G_1=G_A \cup \left \lbrace v_1,v_2,v_3,v_4 \right \rbrace \cup G_B$.
+Remove $v_4$ and split the remaining graph at the three vertices.
+Introduce three new edges $\left \lbrace e_1,e_2,e_3 \right \rbrace $ to $G_B$, forming a triangle at the three cut vertices such that $e_i$ is not incident to $v_i$.
 If the resulting graph $G'_B$ is planar, take its dual.
-Precisely three vertices of the dual correspond to faces adjacent to the triangle, join these vertices to $\left \lbrace v_2,v_3,v_4 \right \rbrace $.
+The triangle becomes a star $\left \lbrace e_1', e_2', e_3' \right \rbrace $.
+Remove the central vertex of the star, and let $v_i'$ be the unique remaining vertex incident to $e_i'$.
+Join these three vertices pairwise to the three cut vertices of $G_A$, where $v_i'$ is joined to $v_i$.
 If the resulting graph is a decompletion of a 4-regular graph $G_2$ then $\period(G_1)=\period(G_2)$.
 The Fourier split can be promoted to an \enquote{extended} version similarly to the ordinary Fourier symmetry. \end{description}